RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

       RM-Python-config.ini
       RMpy

 *  Edit the file, RM-Python-config.ini (hereinafter referred to as the "config file") in the working folder.

    The utility needs to know where the RM database file is located, the output report file name and its location.

    The config file also tells the utility what actions to perform.
-   See section "Config file contents and editing" below for more details.

 *  Double click the ColorFromGroup.py ile to run the utility and generate the report text file.

 *  Examine the report file to confirm success.